 - 1. You're about to ascend into your attic.
-Grab the following: - Tape measure - Cordless drill with a 1-INCH BIT (or non- - cordless model with long extension cord) - A VERY long roll of speaker wire - Wire cutters either diagonal pliers or wire strippers which include a cutting surface. - Plumb bob or string with a small weight - (such as a metal nut) on the endTape any kind will do - 2.
-Crawl up into the attic with all the aforementioned stuff and proceed to a spot that's directly over a speaker cut-out hole. - 3.
+Grab the following: - Tape measure - Cordless drill with a 1-INCH BIT (or noncordless model with long extension cord) - A VERY long roll of speaker wire - Wire cutters either diagonal pliers or wire strippers which include a cutting surface. - Plumb bob or string with a small weight (such as a metal nut) on the end - Tape any kind will do - Crawl up into the attic with all the aforementioned stuff and proceed to a spot that's directly over a speaker cut-out hole. - 3.
 Time to use that roll of cable.
 Push a cable through the speaker cut-out. - 4.
 Making sure the end doesn't get pulled back up through the hole, reel out cable while moving across the attic/crawl space until you reach the location above your amplifier. - 5.
 Extend at least 10 (TEN) more feet of cable for the roll and cut it. - 6.
 You now have a cable running from the speaker.
-Repeat steps above if installing more than one speaker.
 Time to get them down the wall to where the amplifier will be. - 7.
 Drill a 1-inch hole through the horizontal 2 x 4 directly above the amplifier wall outlet.

 - 8. Now you're going to guide cables down to where they'll emerge from the wall.
-Since this hole isn't very big, just stuffing them down and grabbing them won't work.
+Since this hole isn't too big, just stuffing them down and grabbing them won't work.
 Instead, it's time for the plumb bob or string-with-weight (or wire if there's insulation to contend with).
-Tape the two cable ends (which come from the speakers) to the plumb bob string just above the weight and lower the whole thing down through the 1-inch hole above the amplifier.
-You'll probably have to "feed out" the attached cable to get the weight to descend. - 9.
-Continue "feeding out" both cables until they and the weight hit bottom.
+Tape the two cable ends (which come from the speaker) to the plumb bob string just above the weight and lower the whole thing down through the 1-inch hole above the amplifier.
+You'll likely have to "feed out" the attached cable to get the weight to descend. - Continue "feeding out" both cables until they and the weight hit bottom.
 Tie the free end of the plumb bob string to something so that it doesn't fall down the hole. - 10.
 Exit the attic crawl space. - 11.
 Go over to the 1-inch amplifier wire hole and look for the extended string/plumb bob and attached cables.
-If they're not visible, form a small hook on the end of your stiff wire/coat hanger, fish around for them, and pull them through the hole.
+If they're not visible, fish around for them with your stiff wire/unbent coat hanger and pull them through the hole.
 Then rescue the plumb bob from the attic. - 12.
-At the speaker holes, things are much easier.
+At the speaker hole, things are much easier.
 You can just reach through and grab the cables.
-Pull their whole free length out the cut speaker holes.
+Pull their whole free length out the cut speaker hole.
 You've done it!

-HOOKING UP YOUR SPEAKER(S)
+HOOKING UP YOUR SPEAKER

 The main thing to remember when hooking up a speaker is that two conductors in the speaker wire are not interchangeable.
 One will be used as a POSITIVE (+) conductor and the other as a NEGATIVE (-) conductor.
-These correspond to the RED (+) and BLACK (-) connectors on your B-I-C Ceiling Speaker and also to the speaker terminals on your amplifier or receiver.
+These correspond to the RED (+) and BLACK (-) connectors on your B·I·C America Ceiling Speaker and also to the speaker terminals on your amplifier or receiver.